 Adults can start at any time.
 Their success is based on how willing an adult is to commit to practicing.
 For children, starting at the right age is a key element to the success of their lessons.
 If a child is put into lessons too soon, they may feel overwhelmed and frustrated and want to stop lessons.
 The last thing you want to do is turn a child off of music just because they had one unpleasant experience which could have been prevented.

 The following guidelines have proved to be successful in determining how young a child can start taking music lessons.

-Music for Little Mozarts combine general musicianship activities with those that develop performance skills at the piano.
-Skills taught in the course focus on keyboard performance, listening, pitch matching, technique, singing, rhythm and music appreciation
+Alfred’s Basic Piano Prep Course is an example of a preschool piano program.
+It combines general musicianship activities with those that develop performance skills at the piano.
+Skills taught in the course focus on keyboard performance, listening, pitch matching, technique, singing, rhythm and music appreciation.

 At this age, students have begun to develop longer attention spans and can retain material with ease.

 At this age we recommend singing lessons that teaches students how to use their voices properly, in a fun, relaxed environment.

 Due to the physical nature of the voice, proper breathing techniques, development of the vocal chords and lung capacity is emphasized at this age.

 The earliest we recommend for guitar.
 Guitar playing requires a fair amount of pressure on the fingertips from pressing on the strings.
 Children under 6 generally have small hands and will find playing uncomfortable and too difficult.